MicrosoftDocs/microsoft-salescopilot-docs/articles/use-server-side-sync.md

 > [!NOTE]
 > This article is relevant only if you've connected Copilot for Sales to your Dynamics 365 environment.

 [Server-side synchronization](/power-platform/admin/server-side-synchronization) provides direct synchronization of emails, appointments, contacts, and tasks between Dynamics 365 applications and Exchange email server.
-Turning on server-side synchronization is a pre-requisite for saving Outlook emails and appointments to Dynamics 365.
+Turning on server-side synchronization is a prerequisite for saving Outlook emails and appointments to Dynamics 365.
 Enabling server-side synchronization has the following benefits:

 - All participants in an email or appointments who are Copilot for Sales users will see the same status (saved or unsaved) of the Outlook activity.
 - Remove saved emails and appointments.
-- Automatically save replies to emails which were saved to CRM.
+- Automatically save replies to emails that were saved to CRM.

 ## Turn on server-side synchronization

-If you are a CRM administrator, you can simplify seller experience by setting up server-side synchronization of emails and appointments for all Copilot for Sales users.
+If you're a CRM administrator, you can simplify seller experience by setting up server-side synchronization of emails and appointments for all Copilot for Sales users.
 For information about enabling server-side synchronization, see [Connect to Exchange Online](/power-platform/admin/connect-exchange-online).
-If you are a seller and if server-side synchronization is not enabled for you by your administrator, you are prompted to enable server-side synchronization for your mailbox when you save Outlook activities to Dynamics 365 using Copilot for Sales for the first time.
+If you're a seller and if server-side synchronization isn't enabled for you by your administrator, you're prompted to enable server-side synchronization for your mailbox when you save Outlook activities to Dynamics 365 using Copilot for Sales for the first time.

 > [!NOTE]
 > If you don't turn on server-side synchronization, a message is displayed when you save an email or a meeting for the first time to your CRM.